negiiirah/Literature-Review-On-Digitalization-Of-Conveyor-Belt/README.md

 - item Water Spray System:

 This involves spraying water under the conveyor belt to help remove sticky materials.
-The water spray acts as a non-invasive method to cleanse the belt surface, particularly useful for materials that might react negatively to mechanical scraping or brushing.
+The water spray acts as a non-invasive method to cleanse the belt surface, particularly useful for materials that might react negatively to mechanical scraping or brushing.[6]

 - item Rubber Scraper:

 A rubber scraper can be used to clean the belt effectively.
 It's a simple yet efficient method, where rubber slabs are clamped between two metal or wooden bars and applied with pressure against the belt to scrape away residual materials.
-This method is gentle on the belt, reducing the risk of damage.
+This method is gentle on the belt, reducing the risk of damage.[6]

 **Figure 5.3**: Rubber Scraper.

 ![Figure5.3](https://github.com/negiiirah/Literature-Review-On-Digitalization-Of-Conveyor-Belt/blob/382144002e761c31a4a41e437c2c472533970d3b/Capture4.PNG)

 These systems are designed to mitigate common issues such as material sticking to the belt, excessive wear, and buildup, leading to operational inefficiencies and damage.
-Regular maintenance and adopting these targeted solutions can significantly enhance the conveyor belt system's longevity and reliability.
+Regular maintenance and adopting these targeted solutions can significantly enhance the conveyor belt system's longevity and reliability.[6]

 Diving deeper into the anatomy of a conveyor belt system reveals a complex ecosystem of parts and pieces working together.
 The belt, for example, isn't just a strip of rubber but can be a sophisticated assembly of materials designed to withstand abrasion, cutting, and even chemical damage.
-Then there are the pulleys and idlers, essential for guiding and supporting the belt and the material it carries, and the drive unit, which is the heart of the operation, providing the power needed to move mountains of material.
+Then there are the pulleys and idlers, essential for guiding and supporting the belt and the material it carries, and the drive unit, which is the heart of the operation, providing the power needed to move mountains of material.[6]

 Maintenance is where the battle for efficiency is won or lost.
 It's a multi-front effort involving preventive actions to avoid breakdowns, predictive maintenance to catch issues before they become serious, and corrective maintenance to fix problems when they arise.
-Regular maintenance can feel like a chore, but it's what keeps the system running smoothly and efficiently, saving money and headaches in the long run.
+Regular maintenance can feel like a chore, but it's what keeps the system running smoothly and efficiently, saving money and headaches in the long run.[6]

 Innovative solutions, such as dual scraper systems to prevent material from sticking to the belt, highlight the ongoing evolution in the field.
-These systems, along with other cleaning and maintenance strategies, are not just about fixing problems but preventing them from happening in the first place.
+These systems, along with other cleaning and maintenance strategies, are not just about fixing problems but preventing them from happening in the first place.[6]

 The takeaway here is clear: a conveyor belt system is more than the sum of its parts.
 It's a finely tuned machine that requires constant attention and care to function at its best.
 By prioritizing maintenance and being smart about the challenges that come with bulk material handling, these systems can be the backbone of productive, efficient operations in many industries.[6]

 ## Chapter 6: Understanding Conveyor Belt Damages
-we want to explores the damage to conveyor belts, which are crucial for moving materials in large operations.
-It identifies various causes of belt damage, such as design flaws, selection mistakes, or improper use.
-The researchers suggest a detective system for belt damage, mapping out damages and their causes.
-Regular check-ups and monitoring tech are recommended to catch problems early.
-The study emphasizes that maintaining conveyor belts is not just about fixing them when they break; it's about understanding their function, potential issues, and maintaining their optimal condition.
-This proactive approach saves time, money, and headaches.[7]
+We want to investigate the extent of damage to conveyor belts, which play a vital role in the transportation of goods during large-scale operations.
+The analysis shows several factors contributing to belt degradation, including design deficiencies, selection errors, or poor utilization.
+The researchers propose the implementation of a detective system to identify and analyze belt deterioration, hence identifying its sources.
+Regular examinations and surveillance of technology are advised to detect issues at an early stage.
+Highlighting that the maintenance of conveyor belts is more than simply repairing them when they malfunction; it involves comprehending their purpose, possible problems, and preserving their ideal state.
+Adopting this proactive strategy results in time, cost, and stress reduction.[7]
 ### Types of Damages